Adding and removing hard disks in VMware Workstation

 finish wizard

-The new hard disk will be listed on the right pane of the settings window.
+It lists the new hard disk in the right pane of the Settings window.

 listing new hard disk